samseaver/GenomeFileUtil_PhytozomeUpload/README.md

 This is the basic readme for this module.
 Include any usage or deployment instructions and links to other documentation here.

+# Testing
+Important testing information.
+The Testing environment for the GenomeFileUtil is 'ci'

 ##Release Notes

 ### 0.8.10 (11/2018)